 Most athletic.
 Most spirited.
 Best style.
 Most likely to become famous.
 Worst case of senioritis.
 Senior superlatives give the student body power to reflect on their high school career and select their peers for awards.
 With the exhilaration of nominating students, it is easy to ignore the lack of diversity in senior superlatives.

 The students receiving senior superlatives are overwhelmingly white compared to the racial breakdown of M-A’s student population.
-M-A shares the following statistic on its website: “Rich ethnic diversity among over 2,260 students; 47 percent Caucasian, 38 percent Hispanic/Latino, 5 percent Asian, 4 percent African-American, 4 percent Pacific Islander, and 2 percent other.”
+M-A shares the following statistic on its website: “Rich ethnic diversity among over 2,260 students; 47 percent Caucasian, 38 percent Hispanic/Latino, five percent Asian, four percent African-American, four percent Pacific Islander, and two percent other.”

 Despite Caucasians constituting less than half of the student body, the past three years of senior superlative nominees display an astounding white majority.
 As an unfortunate result, very few students of other ethnicities receive superlatives.
 For example, the class of 2015 shockingly did not feature a single African American student for a senior superlative.
 Additionally, Hispanic students, who make up around 40 percent of the student body, received only 2 percent of senior superlatives 2015, 1.56 percent in 2016, and 9.68 percent this year.